jamesmcdonald112/dev-journal/to fix/learning-notes/Commitlint.md

 ```

 ### Git Hook
-To add the git hook, ensure [[learning-notes/Husky]] is installed and run the following to run Commitlint each time you make a commit:
+To add the git hook, ensure [[to fix/learning-notes/Husky]] is installed and run the following to run Commitlint each time you make a commit:
 ```bash
 echo "npx --no -- commitlint --edit \$1" > .husky/commit-msg
 ```